mrmax24/finterest-app/README.md

 4. Add you DB properties to db.properties file;
 5. Configure Apache Tomcat version 9.0.50 **Artifact**: `war-exploded artifact`, **Application context**: `"/"`;
 6. Create connection to DB using Database option (Intellij Idea Ultimate).
-7. If you haven't Database option, create ConnectionUtil class and connect to DB manually (src/main/resources/application.properties);
+7. If you haven't Database option, connect DB manually in src/main/resources/application.properties;
 8. Done.
 Now just run it or use **Postman** to send some http requests;